Viktor Bout: Personal life

 Since 1992, he has been married to Alla Vladimirovna Bout (née Protasova; born in 1970 in Leningrad).
 Alla is an artist, designer, fashion designer, was the owner of clothing stores in the UAE, Germany, South Africa and Russia.
 Viktor Bout met his future wife in the late 1980s in Mozambique, where he worked as a translator from Portuguese in the Soviet military mission.
 This was Alla's second marriage.
 His daughter was born in 1994 in the UAE.

 Viktor Bout is a vegetarian.
 He claims that he is not a follower of any religion, but considers Leo Tolstoy and Ivan Ilyin to be his spiritual leaders and "shares the views" of Jesus Christ, Buddha, Zarathustra and Krishna.

-Bout speaks Portuguese, Farsi, Zulu, and Xhosa.
+Bout speaks Portuguese, Persian, Zulu, Xhosa, and English.

 In popular culture

 Cinema

-In 2005, Viktor Bout became the prototype for the main character of the American film Lord of War, portrayed by Nicolas Cage.
+In 2005, Viktor Bout became the prototype for the main character of the Andrew Niccol film Lord of War, portrayed by Nicolas Cage.

 The 2008 film Iron Man featured Bout's nickname "the Merchant of Death" applied to the titular character's civilian identity, Tony Stark, portrayed by Robert Downey Jr.

 According to Bout’s wife, Viktor also served as the prototype for the coordinator and sponsor of the escape of Russian pilots – from Taliban captivity in the film Kandahar.

 A documentary about Bout, The Notorious Mr. Bout, from Market Road Films and directed by Tony Gerber and Maxim Pozdorovkin, received its premiere at the 2014 Sundance Film Festival.